Service Level Agreement: What Every SaaS Buyer Needs to Know

 Here are the indicators that you need an SLA:

-If business transactions are repeated between the service provider and you, get an SLA.
+6. Repeated business: If transactions are repeated between the service provider and you, get an SLA.
 If it’s a one-time event, the terms and conditions will suffice.
 However, if this service provider is already a part of your business processes, it’s safer to require an SLA so that you’re much more protected.

 You can also include an indemnification clause in these SLAs that will prevent the vendor from holding you responsible in the case of a data breach.
 Data security is vital for an organization as they run on it, so you must clearly define your SLAs to keep your data secure and stay protected from liability issues.